What is UMBC’s commitment to addressing issues of sexual and gender based violence, harassment, and other related conduct?

 Anyone can report experiences with sexual and gender based violence, harassment, and other related conduct.

-Use our online reporting form to report all of the kinds of conduct listed above as well as any experiences with discrimination or bias.
+Use our online reporting/ referral form to report all of the kinds of conduct listed above as well as any experiences with discrimination or bias.
 These reports can be made anonymously, however based upon the amount of information provided about the incident and the UMBC community members involved, UMBC’s ability to respond to an anonymous report may be limited.

 Additionally, reports may be made in person, by mail, by telephone or by electronic mail, to the Office of Equity and Inclusion or the Title IX Coordinator.
 Reports may also be made verbally to the Title IX Coordinator.